-The Directors note the Net Liability position in the Statement of Financial Position, and the liquidity of the Company have been addressed by way of a guarantee of financing from Zhongrun, without this guarantee from Zhongrun, the Company would be considered insolvent and not able to continue as a going concern.
+The Directors note the Net Liability position in the Statement of Financial Position, and the liquidity of the Company has been addressed by way of a guarantee of financing from Zhongrun, without this guarantee from Zhongrun, the Company would be considered insolvent and not able to continue as a going concern.

-Zhongrun have confirmed in writing to the Company that it remains willing and able continue to support the Company as becomes required.
+Zhongrun have confirmed in writing to the Company that it remains willing and able continue to support the Company as becomes required, and will continue to make the required repayments on the Euro Term Loan form the Bank of China.